onap/demo/README.md

 Before running HEAT, it is necessary to customize the environment file.
 Indeed, some parameters, namely public_net_id, pub_key, openstack_tenant_id, openstack_username, and openstack_api_key, need to be set depending on the user's environment:

-        public_net_id:       INSERT YOUR NETWORK ID/NAME HERE
+        public_net_id:       PUT YOUR NETWORK ID/NAME HERE
-        pub_key:             INSERT YOUR PUBLIC KEY HERE
+        pub_key:             PUT YOUR PUBLIC KEY HERE
-        openstack_tenant_id: INSERT YOUR TENANT ID HERE
+        openstack_tenant_id: PUT YOUR OPENSTACK PROJECT ID HERE
-        openstack_username:  INSERT YOUR USERNAME HERE
+        openstack_username:  PUT YOUR OPENSTACK USERNAME HERE
-        openstack_api_key:   INSERT YOUR API KEY HERE
+        openstack_api_key:   PUT YOUR OPENSTACK PASSWORD HERE
+        horizon_url:         PUT THE HORIZON URL HERE
+        keystone_url:        PUT THE KEYSTONE URL HERE (do not include version number)

+openstack_region parameter is set to RegionOne (OpenStack default).
+If your OpenStack is using another Region, please modify this parameter.

 public_net_id is the unique identifier (UUID) or name of the public network of the cloud provider.
-Note that for Rackspace template, this value is already set to

-        00000000-0000-0000-0000-000000000000
+To get the public_net_id, use the following OpenStack CLI command (ext is the name of the external network, change it with the name of the external network of your installation)

+        openstack network list  | grep ext |  awk '{print $2}'

 pub_key is string value of the public key that will be installed in each ONAP VM.
 To create a public/private key pair in Linux, please execute the following instruction: